Shikaga/story/index.md

 "Sorry", Emlyn replied.
 "Just a bad dream".
 Orinn put the back of his hand to her head, and looking at her with a  small frown on his face.

-"Meranis not up yet?", he asked, and Emlyn just shook her head.
+"Meranis not up yet?", he asked, a look of concern on his face.
+Emlyn just shook her head, breathing deeply.
 "Okay, well it'll be dawn in a few minutes.
-Get dressed and meet me on deck", he ordered.
+Take your time and meet me on deck when you are ready", he ordered.

-As Orin departed Emlyn swung her legs off her bunk, touching the cold hard wood of the floor.
-The ship rocked lightly in the calm waves, and Emlyn crossed carefully to her trunk.
+As Orin departed Emlyn swung her legs off her bunk, touching the cold hard wood of the floor and held her head in her hands as she stared at the floor.
 The cabin was dark, illuminated only by the small lantern, and the dull purple halo of the first light of day, peeking through the porthole.

+Her dreams were getting worse.
+Orin tried not to show it but Emlyn could tell that he was concerned.
+She wouldn't be the first of those with her gift to go insane.
+She felt sick to her stomach and Emlyn tried to gather her strength.

+While Emlyn may be sick and weak from withdrawal from an unseen force, Rosie was a young hale young lady with an energy for life.
+Emlyn meditated on her alias, taking on her second skin, and preparing for the day ahead.

+The ship rocked lightly in the calm waves, and after just a few minutes later Rosie crossed carefully to her trunk.

-Emlyn strained her eyes as she picked out a new set of undergarments and her best dress.
+Emlyn eyes strained as she picked out a new set of undergarments and her best dress.
 She dressed quickly, and after a quick glance in her looking glass, she left her cabin.

 ---